 Federal agents execute search warrant on Falls business

 Jun.
-14—Federal law enforcement authorities are being tight-lipped about the execution of a search warrant Tuesday morning at TAM Ceramics in the 4500 block of Hyde Park Boulevard.
+14—NIAGARA FALLS — Federal law enforcement authorities are being tight-lipped about the execution of a search warrant Tuesday morning at TAM Ceramics in the 4500 block of Hyde Park Boulevard.

 At least 20 or more agents, wearing clothing identifying them as affiliated with the Homeland Security Investigations (HSI) and the U.S. Secret Service descended on the company in close to a dozen unmarked vehicles bearing license plates from New York, Pennsylvania and Ohio.
 The agents entered TAM's offices and manufacturing facility and told the employees inside that everyone, except for the workers operating the plant's furnaces, needed to leave immediately.